 The District passed resolutions to participate in the California Employers Retirees Benefit Trust (CERBT), an irrevocable trust established to fund OPEB.
 CERBT is administrated by CalPERS and is managed by an appointed board not under the control of the Board of Directors.
-The District reported the assets as restricted cash and investments in their General Fund.
+These Trusts are not considered a component unit by the District and have been excluded from these financial statements.
 Separately issued financial statements for CERBT may be obtained from CalPERS at P.O.
 Box 942709, Sacramento, CA 94229-2709.
 The trusts assets at June 30, 2020 were equal to the Fiduciary net position of \$478,035.